-Advice for Irish road users when severe weather conditions strike.
+Advice for Irish road users when severe weather strikes.

-RTÉ news reporter, Teresa Mannion gives advice for driving in severe weather conditions such as driving in snow, on wet roads, flooded roads and in ice and snow.
-Teresa also explains Ireland’s severe weather warning system.
+In our videos below, RTÉ news reporter, Teresa Mannion gives advice for driving in severe weather conditions such high winds, heavy rainfall, and freezing temperatures.
+She also explains Ireland’s severe weather warning system.

 The government’s ‘Be Winter-Ready’ campaign provides advice on how to prepare for winter.

 Download and read the Be Winter-Ready booklet below or visit www.winterready.ie from the Office of Emergency Planning (OEP).

 - LoCall: 1890-252736

 - Follow the Office of Emergency Planning on twitter

 In extreme weather conditions ask yourself if making a journey by road is necessary?
 If it is not, you might consider delaying your trip until the weather and road conditions improve.
 If using the roads in such conditions is unavoidable be prepared.
 The golden rule is to drive, cycle or walk with extreme care and caution and expect the unexpected.